alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 free Functions it calls: a Method called from inside a Property's value runs in the band, so the Properties it reads are read there too, and a Property that a Method it calls reads back is refused like any other cycle.
-A Method the value only hands on — `static F = Boolean.isNot`, or a conformance witness — is not followed, since its body runs whenever it is eventually called.
+A Method the value only hands on — `static F = Boolean.exclusiveOr`, or a conformance witness — is not followed, since its body runs whenever it is eventually called.
 A Property's value can only name a Namespace declared above its own, so backwards is the only direction an edge points.
 A value-LESS
 `static Pi: Transcendental` stays a native and reaches a call site as the plain